Prag8855/aab/content/tools/appointment-finder.md

 Bürgeramt appointments take time.
 A Bürgeramt employee only handles 18 cases per day.[^15] Adding more people helps, but it does not solve this problem.

-To make things worse, a thousand Berliners miss their Bürgeramt appointment every day.[^16] In Pankow, 10% don't go to their appointments In Neukölln, it's 20%.[^17] It could be that people forget their appointments, or that their plans change and they can't go.
+To make things worse, a thousand Berliners miss their Bürgeramt appointment every day.[^16] In Pankow, 10% don't go to their appointments.
+In Neukölln, it's 20%.[^17] It could be that people forget their appointments, or that their plans change and they can't go.
 There are no appointment reminders.
 An email and SMS reminder system was announced in 2018,[^18] but it's still missing.

 ### When will things change?